 A day that is cold with no wind

-How to Make Frozen BubbleS
+How to Make Frozen Bubbles

 This activity can be appreciated and enjoyed by all ages.
 The forming of the bubbles is easiest for slightly older kids, approximately 7 years old and up.
 Adult supervision is required and always keep safety at the top of your mind.
 Being outside in these temperatures is dangerous.
 Please take proper precautions.

 For best bubble crystallization it needs to be at least -10C outside.
 We did this at -35C to -45C.
 The most important part is that there needs to be no wind.
+Even the slightest breeze will cause ruptures and failures.

 These temperatures will also explain some of the shake in the video.
 Sorry!
 So cold!

-Making the Special Frozen Bubble Juice Recipe
+Special Frozen Bubble Solution Recipe

 Start by making the bubble juice in a container with a lid.
 Add the warm water first.
 We used tap water as warm as it would come out of the tap.
 Then stir in the corn syrup until the water is clear.